christiandesantis/codediff.nvim/README.md

 # vscode-diff.nvim

-> **⚠️ WORK IN PROGRESS**: This plugin is under active development and not ready for production use.

-A Neovim plugin that provides VSCode-style inline diff rendering with two-tier highlighting.
+A Neovim plugin that provides VSCode-style side-by-side diff rendering with two-tier highlighting.

 ## Features